Who is at risk for developing PBC?

-Although PBC is considered a rare disease, it is the most common chronic cholestatic liver disease in adult women.
+Although PBC is considered a rare disease, it is also the most common chronic cholestatic liver disease in adult women

 What are some factors that can affect PBC progression?

-How well someone responds to treatment can affect how fast they progress.
+How well someone responds to treatment can affect how fast PBC progresses.